turbot/guardrails-samples/policy_packs/aws/iam/deny_changes_to_aws_config/README.md

 category: ["public cloud"]
 icon_url: "/images/plugins/turbot/aws.svg"
 brand_color: "#FF9900"
-display_name: "Deny configuration changes to AWS config"
+display_name: "Deny Configuration Changes to AWS Config"
 short_name: "deny_changes_to_aws_config"
-description: "IAM policy to disallow configuration change in AWS config."
+description: "Disallow any configuration changes to AWS Config."
 mod_dependencies:
   - "@turbot/aws"
   - "@turbot/aws-iam"
 ---

-# Deny configuration changes to AWS config
+# Deny Configuration Changes to AWS Config

 This policy pack prevents unauthorized configuration changes to AWS Config using Terraform.
 It automates the creation and setup of the necessary Guardrails policies, allowing Guardrails to automatically enforce restrictions on configuration changes, ensuring that only authorized roles can modify AWS Config settings.